SWI-Prolog/contrib-protobufs/protobufs_overview.md

 Currently, there is no special support for the protobuf "map" feature.
 It is treated as an ordinary message field.
+The convenience predicates protobuf_field_is_map/3 and protobuf_map_pairs/3
+can be used to convert between a "map" field and a key-value list, which gives you the freedom to use any kind of association list for the map.
 See also [Issue #12](https://github.com/SWI-Prolog/contrib-protobufs/issues/12) For example:
 ~~~{.c}